 - Whole blanched almonds (as per need)

-- Grease well a round 8 or 9 inch baking pan and keep aside.
+- First start by greasing a round 8 or 9 inch baking pan and keep aside.

 - Sift the flour and baking powder in a mixing bowl and keep aside